doesdev/leven-sort/README.md

 Simply sort by similarity, starring Levenshtein via [leven](https://github.com/sindresorhus/leven).

-Allows sorting of an array of strings or array of objects.
+Allows sorting of an array of strings or array of objects by similarity.
 For arrays of objects you can sort by up to two keys.

 ## install